A frosty winter day in Ranua, a Finnish Lapland filming location

 Features of Ranua

 The first thing you’ll notice when approaching Ranua from the north is the Ranua Wildlife Park.
-This sprawling zoo features Finland’s only polar bears.
+This sprawling zoo features Finland’s only polar bear.
 Operating year-round, in summer, the zoo is often packed with visitors from Rovaniemi, only an hour’s drive north.
-In addition to polar bears, the zoo also houses many of Lapland’s native creatures, as well as other animals from across Finland and other Arctic locales.
+In addition to its polar bear, the zoo also houses many of Lapland’s native creatures, as well as other animals from across Finland and other Arctic locales.
 The zoo also organizes husky and reindeer rides, snowmobile safaris and other activities.

 Along the road through town, you’ll see giant cloudberry statues occasionally.
 Cloudberries are a Ranua delicacy, and every summer, they host the Cloudberry Exchange, where sellers, buyers and cloudberry enthusiasts gather to deal in Ranua’s sweet trade.